airqo-platform/AirQo-api/src/analytics/api/views/README.md

   - `message`: Description of the result
   - `data`: The requested data

-- For v3 endpoints with pagination:
+- For v3 endpoints with pagination, responses include:

-  - Additional `metadata` object
+* - `metadata`: { totalCount, hasMore, next }

 ## Best Practices